Devorein/mongql/README.md

    1. Action: One of create|update|delete
    2. Target: resource for targeting single resource, resources for targeting multiple resources

-3. Each resource types contains 2 parts
+3. Each resource types contains the following parts

    1. Based on the permitted auths types will be generated with the following syntax auth resource type and type, eg SelfUserType
-   2. All the **embedded mongoose schema** will be converted into its own type Generated Query Examples: getSelfSettingsWhole, getOthersSettingsNameAndId
+   2. All the **embedded mongoose schema** will be converted into its own type
+   3. mongoose Enums fields will be converted into enums
+   4. Based on the `generateInterface` option interface will be generated
+   5. Inputs will be created based on the generated type

+Generated Query Examples: getSelfSettingsWhole, getOthersSettingsNameAndId

 Generated Mutation Examples: createSetting, updateSettings